With its dramatic coastline and fascinating history, moving to Tintagel is a great opportunity to put down roots on the North Cornish coast.

 Location & transport links

-The nearest train station is Bodmin Parkway, 15.6 miles away and served by the First Great Western service from London Paddington to Penzance.
+The nearest train station is Bodmin Parkway, approximately 20 miles away and served by the First Great Western service from London Paddington to Penzance.

-From Bodmin Parkway you can get a bus service to Wadebridge bus station, then a bus to Camelford, followed by a bus to the Tintagel Visitor Centre.
+From Bodmin Parkway you can get a bus across to Wadebridge, change here for Camelford, followed by a final bus to the Tintagel Visitor Centre.